An Urgent Warning to ALL Traders & InvestorsWhat in the world just happened to the market today? NASDAQ:QQQ AMEX:SPY AMEX:IWM

 In some ways, ETFs are safe investments, but in a broader sense, they're not safer than any other asset, so it's crucial to analyze a fund before investing.
 But if your research gives a vague answer, you can always refer to technical analysis.

-Today, QQQ technical analysis shows the buy rating and its 1-week rating is strong buy.
+Today, QQQ technical analysis shows the sell rating and its 1-week rating is buy.
 Since market conditions are prone to changes, it's worth looking a bit further into the future — according to the 1-month rating QQQ shows the buy signal.
 See more of QQQ technicals for a more comprehensive analysis.

-Today, QQQ technical analysis shows the buy rating and its 1-week rating is strong buy.
+Today, QQQ technical analysis shows the sell rating and its 1-week rating is buy.
 Since market conditions are prone to changes, it's worth looking a bit further into the future — according to the 1-month rating QQQ shows the buy signal.
 See more of QQQ technicals for a more comprehensive analysis.

-Yes, QQQ pays dividends to its holders with the dividend yield of 0.48%.
+Yes, QQQ pays dividends to its holders with the dividend yield of 0.46%.

-QQQ trades at a premium (0.01%).
+QQQ trades at a premium (0.06%).

 Premium/discount to NAV expresses the difference between the ETF’s price and its NAV value.
 A positive percentage indicates a premium, meaning the ETF trades at a higher price than the calculated NAV.
 Conversely, a negative percentage indicates a discount, suggesting the ETF trades at a lower price than NAV.